Two people holding hands, walking along a riverside path at sunset.

 People react in different ways to the loss of a loved one or person close to them.
 You might want to spend some time with them to say goodbye or you may want to leave the room straight away.

-In normal working hours, you will need to contact the patient’s GP surgery so that a doctor or appropriately trained nurse can come and verify the death.
+• During normal working hours: you will need to contact the patient’s GP surgery so that a doctor or appropriately trained nurse can come and verify the death.

-If the death takes place during the night, you do not need to contact the doctor until the following morning unless you want to.
+• During the night: you do not need to contact the doctor until the following morning unless you want to.

 Religious customs or preferences